 Review: The Charter House Makati

-My accommodation includes free breakfast but wasn’t buffet.
-However I enjoyed the Filipino breakfast selection they have just like these below.
-Anyway, there are lots of available restaurant across that I had explored.
+My accommodation included free breakfast but wasn’t a buffet.
+However, I enjoyed the Filipino breakfast selection they have just like the one below.
+Anyway, there are lots of available restaurants that I have explored.

 Review: The Charter House Makati

-The costs per meal (if you ordered ala carte) is also affordable!
-I can’t remember that time I had a slightest annoyance to their services here at the café or either at the hotel.
+The cost per meal (if you ordered a la carte) is also affordable!
+I can’t remember the time I had the slightest annoyance with their services here at the café or either at the hotel.

 Rooftop Pool